-Interviews were conducted by telephone with representatives of user groups of the reserve.
+Interviews were conducted by telephone with representatives of user groups of the reserve and peak sporting bodies including AFL, Cricket, Netball and Tennis.

 From the interviews, it appears that the Reserve broadly meets the needs of the major user groups however several improvements are required to meet future needs.